 Most importantly, it’s getting children and families interested in playing cricket again.
 Those daunted by the confusions of complex innings strategies or being caught out for a golden duck now only need subscribe to one simple tactic: hit the ball as high, far and hard as possible.

 Health and fitness benefits of playing Twenty20 cricket

 Getting involved in Twenty20 cricket has a number of health and fitness advantages, improving agility and key muscle groups.
-Here are some of its main health benefits…
+Here are some of the main benefits.

 - Boosting leg muscles – Requiring short bursts of pace in the field and between the wickets, Twenty20 cricket offers a great workout to leg muscles including the calves, quads and hamstrings.

-- Improving concentration – With bowlers, batsmen and fielders all requiring high levels of concentration to stay focused over a lengthy period of play, Twenty20 is perfect for developing the mind’s concentration skills.
+- Improving concentration – With bowlers, batsmen and fielders all requiring high levels of concentration to stay focused over a lengthy period of play, Twenty20 is perfect for developing concentration skills.

-- Increasing flexibility in the hands – players’ joints will soon become more flexible, with fast hand movements essential.
+- Increasing flexibility in the hands – Players’ joints will soon become more flexible, with fast hand movements essential across all positions.